mbartcus/cv/_pages/cv.md

   University Paris 13

   **Most important Skills:**

 - capable of understanding a complex computer problem
 - general computer science learning for research and professional approaches
-  - acquire in-depth knowledge in artificial learning (Machine Learning), data science (Data Science), decision-making computing (Business Intelligence) fields.
+- gain in-depth knowledge of artificial learning (Machine Learning), data science (Data Science), and decision-making computing (Business Intelligence).
-  - data exploration and exploitation tools
+- Data exploration and exploitation tools
 - Ability to conduct fundamental or applied research work on a well-targeted problem in the field of data science and artificial intelligence.

   [Here](http://odf.univ-paris13.fr/_contents/ametys%253Aodf/ametys%253Acontents/program-gi4ei2d-116-2-2/_metadata/attachments/1/attachment/master_GALILEE_EID2-1%2520valide.pdf?objectId=programContent%3A%2F%2F47cc4dc3-bd27-4a44-be5c-a370f4259200&download=true) is the link to the full path.